Hidden scale invariance in the Gay-Berne model. II. Smectic B phase: Summary

 \section{Summary}

 We have shown that the isomorph theory can be used to understand GB liquid crystals in the smectic B phase, because the thermodynamic phase diagram is here effectively one-dimensional in the sense that the reduced-unit structure and dynamics are approximately invariant along the isomorphs.
-The previous paper \cite{meh22a} showed that the same applies for the isotropic and nematic phases of the GB(3,5,2,1) model.
-This means that the GB(3,5,2,1) phase diagram is effectively one-dimensional in regard to structure and dynamics.
-We note that this property is not limited to this particular GB model; thus an earlier publication demonstrated the existence of isomorphs in the GB(0.345,0.2,1,2) model that forms a discotic liquid-crystal phase at low temperatures \cite{meh22}.
+Our previous paper \cite{meh22a} showed that the same applies for the isotropic and nematic phases of the GB(3,5,2,1) model.
+This means that most of the GB(3,5,2,1) phase diagram is effectively one-dimensional in regard to structure and dynamics.
+We note that this property is not limited to a particular GB model; thus an earlier publication demonstrated the existence of isomorphs in the GB(0.345,0.2,1,2) model that forms a discotic liquid-crystal phase at low temperatures \cite{meh22}. {-- The GB potential is unique in the field of liquid-crystal models in that through a gradual reduction of the parameters $\chi$ and $\chi'$ of \eq{GB_sigma} and \eq{GB_epsilon}, the Lennard-Jones potential is recovered.
+It is an interesting question whether one would find isomorph invariance behavior in other models of rods, such as a rigid line of Lennard-Jones interaction centers.}

-Specifically, we showed above that the GB(3,5,2,1) model exhibits good invariance of the reduced-unit structure and dynamics along the studied isomorph.
-In conjunction with our previous study \cite{meh22a}, the existence of isomorphs in the GB model can now be used to explain the observed behavior of liquid crystals, for instance the so-called density scaling, which is the fact that the reduced-unit dynamics is invariant along lines of constant $\rho^\gamma/T$ \cite{rol05,satoh2006characteristic}.
-Studies remain to investigate whether other smectic phases of the GB model also exhibit strong virial potential-energy correlations and thus the existence of isomorphs.
-Also, it would be interesting to investigate systematically the vast parameter space of the GB potential from a hidden-scale-invariance perspective.
+We demonstrated above that the GB(3,5,2,1) model exhibits good invariance of the reduced-unit structure and dynamics along the studied isomorph.
+In conjunction with our previous study \cite{meh22a}, the existence of isomorphs in the GB model can now be used to explain the observed behavior of liquid crystals, for instance the so-called density scaling, which is the fact that the reduced dynamics is invariant along lines of constant $\rho^\gamma/T$ \cite{rol05,satoh2006characteristic}.
+Studies remain to investigate whether other smectic phases of the GB model also exhibit strong virial potential-energy correlations and thus the existence of isomorphs. {It would be interesting, in particular, to investigate the effect of varying the moment of inertia, given the fact that the fixing of this quantity upon a density change formally violates isomorph invariance of the dynamics, but was found above to have little effect in practice.} Also, it would be interesting to investigate systematically the vast parameter space of the GB potential from the hidden-scale-invariance perspective.